 When you are not sure about directions, your best bet is to look at a certain place on the map and figure out how to get there using geo navigation.
 The same applies to search robots – when they are scanning your site, they start with a sitemap.
 So if you want your content to be explored, crawled and indexed, it’s better to have a sitemap on your website.

-To keep it simple – a sitemap is a file with a list of all the web pages accessible to crawlers or users.
+A sitemap is a file with a list of all the web pages accessible to crawlers or users.
 It may look like a book’s table of contents, except the sections are the links.
-A sitemap can be either a document in any form used as a planning tool for web design, or a web page that lists the pages of a website, typically organized in a hierarchical order.

 An XML sitemap is an XML file (e.g. sitemap.xml) that’s located in the website root folder.
-The sitemap is created in the XML format and allows to specify up to 50,000 links as well as scanning priority and frequency.
+The sitemap is created in the XML format and allows to specify links, scanning priority and frequency.
+XML files look pretty much the same, here’s a sitemap example: There’s a great SEO value hiding behind such an unappealing look.
+It’s the tool for helping search robots understand the logic of your website and find new content on it.
+And that is why we’ll focus on this type of sitemaps in this post.

-Let’s review all the benefits of having a sitemap, find out how to satisfy your needs and comply with search engine rules.
+Let’s review all the benefits of having an XML sitemap, find out how to satisfy your needs and comply with search engine rules.

 What are the benefits of having an XML sitemap